• Skip to primary navigation

 Mix flour, salt and pepper together in a bowl.
 Dredge beef cubes in flour and remove, shaking off excess flour.

-Over medium high heat, melt one tablespoon of butter and one tablespoon of oil in 6-quart heavy bottomed stock pot or Dutch oven until slightly brown and frothy.
+Over medium high heat, melt one tablespoon of butter and one tablespoon of oil in 6-7 quart heavy bottomed stock pot or Dutch oven until slightly brown and frothy.
 Place half of the beef in the hot fat making sure that meat pieces do not touch each other.
 Sear two minutes per side.
 Remove from pan and heat another tablespoon of butter and oil then cook the second half of the meat.
 Remove meat from pan when done and set aside.
 Total time to sear all the meat is 15 minutes.

 Turn heat to medium and add the remaining butter and olive oil to the pan.
 Add in chopped onions and cook three minutes.
 Add chopped garlic and cook for one more minute.
 Add tomato paste and cook for an additional minute.

-Add browned beef cubes, stock, water, bay leaf, thyme, paprika, Worcestershire sauce and sugar.
+Add browned beef cubes, stock, bay leaf, thyme, paprika, Worcestershire sauce and sugar.
 Bring to a boil then turn heat down to a simmer and cover pot with lid slightly ajar.
-Simmer for 2 ½ hours or until beef is tender, adjusting water as needed.
+Simmer for 2 ½ hours or until beef is tender, adding water as needed.
 If all of the liquid does not fit, set some aside and add later as the liquid in the pan evaporates.
 Either way, check at the two hour mark and if needed, add more liquid.
 We used exactly four quarts of liquid (Three quarts beef stock and one quart of water).

 After 2 1/2 hours, add in carrots, potatoes, green beans, pearl onions and parsley and simmer for 15 minutes or until vegetables are tender.